 Options for particular checks

-Some Clang-Tidy checks have options, either additional or substantial for a check (like those for readability-identifier-naming).
+Some Clang-Tidy checks have options, which are either additional or substantial for the check (like those for readability-identifier-naming).

-To configure options for particular checks, use the Configure Clang-Tidy Checks Options dialog.
+To configure options for a particular check, use the Configure Clang-Tidy Checks Options dialog.
 For example, you can force the

-Besides the Inspections Settings dialog, certain configurations are accessible from the editor: you can disable a single check, a group of checks, or the whole Clang-Tidy inspection.
+In addition to the Inspections Settings dialog, you can disable a single check, a group of checks, or the entire Clang-Tidy inspection from the editor.
 These actions respectively update the Clang-Tidy command line.